jdrumgoole/pymongoshell/README.md

 >>>
 ```

-Each `mongodbshell.MongoClient` object has a set of standard properties that
+Each `pymongoshell.MongoClient` object has a set of standard properties that
 represent the `pymongo` objects.
 In normal use you will not reference these
 objects: